 Basque style A character as A-circumflex

-In Emin Barın’s inscriptions, a letterform resembling Basque style A characters shaded with a horizontal line on top of the Apex appear with a different function: in place of an A-circumflex.
+In Emin Barın’s inscriptions, a letterform resembling Basque style A characters shaded with a horizontal line on top of the Apex (crossbar apex) appear with a different function: in place of an A-circumflex.

 Examples from Atatürk Mausoleum